SQL Server Tips

 Sample SQL statements to compare data in two tables with identical structure.

-(Statements work for MS SQL Server, as well as for many other databases.)
+(These statements work for MS SQL Server, as well as for many other databases.)

 SELECT * FROM t1 WHERE NOT EXISTS (SELECT * FROM t2 WHERE t2.Id = t1.Id)